 These HVAC industry changes will affect you if you’re buying a new home because the builder will have to adhere to this new building code standard.
 If you’re selling and the buyer requests an energy efficiency evaluation, the amount of ventilation in your home will be compared to the HERS (Home Energy Rating System) index home to this new standard.

 The types of ventilation systems the new standard applies to include exhaust (kitchen and bathroom fans, as well as attic or whole-house fans) and balanced (mechanical ventilators like heat recovery ventilators).

 Refrigerant Handling Rules

-In response to phasing out R-22 or Freon, the U.S. Department of Energy is stepping up their requirements for technicians who handle ozone depleting refrigerants, like R-22.
+In response to phasing out R-22, the U.S. Department of Energy is stepping up their requirements for technicians who handle ozone depleting refrigerants, like R-22.

 In 2018 and thereafter, technicians must pass an examination to receive the refrigerant-handling certificate and keep it for three years after it expires.
 They must record how much refrigerant they removed and keep records of equipment disposal that uses five or more pounds of ozone-depleting refrigerants, which includes most central air conditioners and heat pumps.